 Instead of simulating internal Windows logic like a virtual machine, Wine translates Windows API-calls into POSIX-calls on-the-fly, thus eliminating performance and memory penalties and allowing you to cleanly integrate Windows applications into your desktop.

 Most Recent Development Changes (26-02-2021)

-Various bug fixes.
+Various bug fixes